Employee Engagement Survey Questions: 25 Questions That Actually Surface Problems

 Question 4

 "I feel comfortable raising concerns with my direct manager."
-(Strongly disagree → Strongly agree, 1-5)
+(0-10)

 The trust question.
 If people can't be honest with their manager, they definitely can't be honest with you.

-• Score below 3: Your manager either punishes honesty (actively bad) or ignores it (passively bad).
+- Team average below 5: Your manager either punishes honesty (actively bad) or ignores it (passively bad).
 Both produce the same result: silence.

-• What to do: Have a frank conversation with any manager whose team scores below 3 on this question.
+- What to do: Have a frank conversation with any manager whose team averages below 5 on this question.
 Not punitive.
 Developmental.
 "Your team doesn't feel safe raising concerns with you.
 Let's figure out why."

 Question 5